civetweb/civetweb/docs/Installing.md

     ./vcpkg integrate install
     ./vcpkg install civetweb

-The civetweb port in vcpkg is kept up to date by Microsoft team members and community contributors.
+The CivetWeb port in vcpkg is kept up to date by Microsoft team members and community contributors.
 If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.

-OS X
----

-This pre-built version comes with Lua, IPV6 and SSL support.

-1. Download the latest *Civetweb.dmg* from [SourceForge](https://sourceforge.net/projects/civetweb/files/)
-2. Click on the it and look for the attachment in the finder.
-4. Drag Civetweb to the Applications folder.
-5. When started, Civetweb puts itself into top menu.

 Linux
 ---